 If you’ve heard anything about SAT Subject Tests lately, chances are it’s that fewer and fewer colleges and universities are requiring them as part of a student’s application.
-That raises several questions: do the SAT Subject Tests still hold value for college-bound students?
+That raises several questions: should I take the SAT subject tests? do the SAT Subject Tests still hold value for college-bound students?
 Is it still worth the time and effort a student must put into preparing for these exams?

 The answers, as a good test taker might predict, are ‘yes’ and ‘yes.’
-In this post, we’ll take a look at the enduring value of the SAT Subject Tests, as well as when students should consider taking them (hint: look at the title) and how to best prepare.
+In this post, we’ll take a look at the enduring value of the SAT Subject Tests, when students should consider taking them, and all you need to know about the SAT subject test preparation.

 The number of questions on the respective tests varies from 55 to 95, and that number can change for different tests of the same subject (e.g. not every English Literature test has 55 questions; some have 60 or more).
 Regardless of length, each test receives a score out of 800.
 That score is computed the way the SAT used to be: students get a point for each correct answer, while partial points are deducted for each incorrect answer.
 More on that later.